 Just hit “pause draft” and the timer will stop, allowing you as much time as you want to build your dream team.

-Now comes the time to make the best first round pick you can.
-There’s multiple strategies you can use to approach how you want to draft your team.
+Now comes the time to make the best first-round pick you can.
+There are multiple strategies you can use to approach how you want to draft your team.

 Whatever strategy you want to use, the process of drafting these players is quite simple.
 After choosing “Make Your Selection”, you’ll be presented with all the players still available to draft.

-You should also make sure that you’re drafting an appropriate amount of players at each position and not neglecting any positions (including special teams).
-You don’t want to build your dream team only to notice at the end of the draft you’ve been stuck with poor quality linebackers!
+You should also make sure that you’re drafting an appropriate number of players at each position and not neglecting any positions (including special teams).
+You don’t want to build your dream team only to notice at the end of the draft you’ve been stuck with poor-quality linebackers!

 Once you’ve finished making your selections, your fantasy draft franchise mode is underway!
 You’re now free to hire staff, make roster moves, and set game plans as you see fit to ultimately take your newly drafted team to the Super Bowl.